NitinChandak/hello-world/README.md

 # hello-world
 this is the hello world repositry
-Hey,I am Nitin Chandak frim IIIT Hyderabad
+Hey,I am Nitin Chandak from IIIT Hyderabad